psauliere/netatmo/README.md

 Files created by the program:

-`token.json`: authentication token and refresh token.
-This file is written by `netatmo.py` every time it authenticates or refreshes the authentication token.
+`token.json`: _access token_ and _refresh token_.
+This file is written by `netatmo.py` every time it refreshes the tokens.

 `data.json`: weather station data file.
 This file holds the JSON result of the latest NetAtmo `getstationdata` API call.

-`image.bmp`: image of the latest PaPiRus screen display, written by `display.py`.
+`image.bmp`: image of the latest screen display, written by `display.py`.
 Example:

 ![Sample image](images/sample_image.bmp "Sample image")